 Related Support Forum Posts

 Considerations when using the YEARFRAC function

 If start_date or end_date are not valid dates, YEARFRAC returns an error.

 If basis < 0 or if basis > 4, YEARFRAC returns an error.

-The following example returns the fraction of a year represented by the difference between the dates in the two columns,
+The following example returns the fraction of a year which is the difference between the dates in the two columns, TransactionDate and ShippingDate:

-The following example returns the fraction of a year represented by the difference between the dates, January 1 and March 1:
+The example below gives the fraction of a year represented by the difference between the dates 1 January and 1 March:

 =YEARFRAC("Jan 1 2007","Mar 1 2007")